1/32 - 1/16teaspoonsteviaoptional: see Recipe Notes for sweetener info.

 Appearance: This recipe uses whole almonds.
 If you want your almond milk to be more uniform in appearance, you can use blanched almonds.
 Otherwise, you will have specks of the almond skins in the resulting milk.

 Soak First: Some people make almond milk from soaked almonds, but I don't do that.
 I know it might sound counter-intuitive to dry the almonds before making milk, but I soak and drya lot of nuts at a time.
-Then I store them and keep them on hand for snacking, making almond butter, or making this almond milk, or almond meal...you get the picture.
+Then I store them and keep them on hand for snacking, making almond butter, or making this almond milk, or almond meal.
 This way I always have soaked nuts at the ready for making milk instead of having to time my soaking and milk making together.

 If you are doing a food plan like Trim Healthy Mama, a more acceptable proportion is 1/2 cup almonds per 4 cups of water.
 You can thicken the resultant milk with glucomannan if desired.
 This recipe is an "S" for THM.